digital-asset/daml/docs/source/daml/intro/12_Testing.rst

 Next Up
 -------

 There's little more to learn about writing Daml at this point that isn't best learned by practice and consulting reference material for both Daml and Haskell.
-In section 13, we will cover the use of interfaces in more detail.
+In section 13, :doc:`Interfaces <13_Interfaces>` we will cover the use of interfaces, a feature which aids code reuse across your Daml programs.